 #1 Medical Benefits

 (Remember that activated charcoal binds and absorbs everything; so if you’re taking it orally or eating it in your food, it will interfere with the medications (including birth control), vitamins, or supplements you take.
-Topical use, such as in toothpastes and deodorants and face products, doesn't appear to cause absorption issues and are discussed below).
+Topical use, such as in toothpastes and deodorants and face products, doesn't appear to cause absorption issues based on current information and are discussed below).

 #2 Hygiene Uses